#FREERAYSHAWN: Stephan James Stars As Rayshawn Morris, A Black Man Desperately Seeking Social Media Help To Stop Police From Making Him Another Hashtag

 You already know this is going to be REALLY good.
 Between Stephan James, Antoine Fuqua, Laurence Fishburne and the other great talent as well as a really relevant and topical storyline, we’re definitely excited to see this show.
 Have you had a chance to watch yet?

+In an interview with Variety in 2019, the film’s producer Joe Russo stated he saw a bright future for Stephan:

+“I can say beyond a shadow of a doubt he will be one of the biggest stars of the next five years.”

-You can watch it now HERE
+You can watch #FREERAYSHAWN now HERE

 Comments